rolfvreijdenberger/izzum-statemachine/README.md

 ###entity builders: build your domain model
 An EntityBuilder builds your domain model on which you operate, in our case it's a TrafficLight.
-A domain object will always be representable by it's type and a unique id.
-It's the duty of the EntityBuilder to create one for your statemachine and set the correct (entity)id on it.
+A domain object will always be representable by it's type and a unique id (stored in an `Identifier` object).
+It's the duty of the EntityBuilder to create a domain model for your statemachine and use the (entity)id to build it.

-Create a specific EntityBuilder for your domain model by subclassing `izzum\statemachine\EntityBuilder`. override the `build(Context $context)` method to return a domainmodel of choice.
+Create a specific EntityBuilder for your domain model by subclassing `izzum\statemachine\EntityBuilder`. override the `build(Identifier $identifier)` method to return a domainmodel of choice.
-The method accepts an `izzum\statemachine\Context` model that can be queried for the id of the domain model via `Context::getEntityId()`.
+The method accepts an `izzum\statemachine\Identifier` model that can be queried for the id of the domain model via `Identfier::getEntityId()`.
 The concrete EntityBuilder for your application should be set on the Context object.

 The object that is returned by the EntityBuilder is the object that will be